Table of Contents The 2022 Technology Trends to Watch forTech Trend...

 What, exactly, is an optimization tool for sourcing SaaS?
 It’s one of the descriptions we have for a SaaS Management Platform (SMP).
 These tools help you reduce the negative impact of shadow IT and employee-driven procurement, reduce security risks, and limit the number of strategic endeavors that get disrupted.

 First up, a SaaS sourcing optimization tool will help you limit the chaos of employee driven procurement.

 IT continues to own less SaaS spend and manage less of the organization’s apps.
-IT now owns 27% of SaaS spend and 23% of apps.
-That’s a 35% decrease in spend and 10% decrease in quantity over last year.
+According to the 2022 SaaS Management Index, IT now owns 27% of SaaS spend and 23% of apps.
+That’s a 35% decrease in spend and 9% decrease in quantity over last year.
 In turn, business units continue to own more SaaS spend.
-Individual lines of business now own 65% of SaaS spend—a 22% increase over last year.
+Individual lines of business now own 66% of SaaS spend—a 22% increase over last year.